Dario-Lloshi-Development-LLC/NurMakkah/docs/islamic_content_verification_report.md

 ### ✅ AUTHENTIC CONTENT (No Changes Needed)
 - The Five Pillars of Islam
-- Hajj obligation (once in lifetime)
+- Nur Makkah obligation (once in lifetime)
 - All niyyah formulations for Ihram
 - All Miqat locations and distances
 - All seven prohibitions during Ihram